 III.
-The overbroad disclosure requirements run contrary to longstanding Supreme Court First Amendment precedent and are highly vulnerable to a legal challenge.
+The legislation's overbroad disclosure requirements run contrary to longstanding Supreme Court First Amendment precedent and are highly vulnerable to a legal challenge.

 Section 4, Subdivision 4(b)(6) triggers some form of disclosure from organizations that spend more than \$5,000 out of their general treasuries to fund electioneering communications.
-However, the language of the provision is decidedly unclear as to what form of disclosure is demanded, and could be challenged as unconstitutionally vague.
+However, the language of the provision is unclear as to what form of disclosure is demanded, and could be challenged as unconstitutionally vague.

-As written, the law compels the disclosure of "the name, address, and amount attributable to each person that paid the association membership dues or fees, or made donations to the association that, in total, aggregate more than \$5,000 of the money used by the association for electioneering communications."10 It is unclear if this statute compels the generalized disclosure of anyone who can be attributed to have donated more than \$5,000, or simply requires the disclosure of those whose \$5,000 was used to directly finance a communication - that is, an earmarking provision.
+As written, the law compels the disclosure of "the name, address, and amount attributable to each person that paid the association membership dues or fees, or made donations to the association that, in total, aggregate more than \$5,000 of the money used by the association for electioneering communications."
+It is unclear if this statute compels the generalized disclosure of anyone who can be attributed to have donated more than \$5,000, or simply requires the disclosure of those whose donation over \$5,000 was used to directly finance a communication, or communications in general - that is, earmarked contributions.
 Such a vague provision would inevitably invite lengthy litigation.

 However, changing the text of the statute to compel generalized donor disclosure would likely be unconstitutional.
 In Citizens United v.
-FEC, 558 U.S. 310 (2010), the U.S. Supreme Court upheld an electioneering communications disclosure regime that only compelled the disclosure of earmarked contributions.11 The Supreme Court has never upheld any other donor disclosure requirement for speech that is not express advocacy.
+FEC, the U.S. Supreme Court upheld an electioneering communications disclosure regime that only compelled the disclosure of earmarked contributions.
+The Supreme Court has never upheld any other donor disclosure requirement for speech that is not express advocacy.

 This "earmark-only" disclosure provision was specifically designed to prevent corporations from disclosing all of their funders as a condition of engaging in protected First Amendment political speech.
 Contrary to claims by those who advocate for greater regulation of political speech, generalized disclosure for electioneering communications has never been upheld by the United States Supreme Court.
-Indeed, the Supreme Court has never upheld generalized disclosure as it pertains to genuine, non-pejorative issue speech - which would be regulated by the proposed law.12
+Indeed, the Supreme Court has never upheld generalized disclosure as it pertains to genuine, non-pejorative issue speech - which would be regulated by the proposed law.

-Adopting language only requiring the disclosure of those contributions specifically intended for electioneering communications would be constitutional, pursuant to a forty-year-old unbroken chain of U.S. Supreme Court litigation.13
+Conversely, adopting language only requiring the disclosure of those contributions specifically intended for electioneering communications would be constitutional, pursuant to a nearly forty-year-old unbroken chain of U.S. Supreme Court litigation.

-Such an earmarking provision would also cure another problem with the bill - the fact that it could compel the generalized disclosure of donors to \$501(c)(3) organizations engaged in legitimate nonpartisan voter information activity.
-Section 501(c)(3) organizations are prohibited under federal tax laws from engaging in any electoral advocacy, and as such, the state has no interest in the donors to such groups.
-But such groups are permitted to educate the public through neutral, nonpartisan voter guides and similar materials.
+Such an earmarking provision would also cure another problem with the bill - the fact that it could compel the generalized disclosure of donors to Section 501(c)(3) organizations engaged in legitimate nonpartisan voter information activity that fails to meet the excessively complex and vague "voter guide" exemption to electioneering communication reporting requirements.
+Section 501(c)(3) organizations are prohibited under federal tax laws from engaging in any electoral